Skip to content

 3. [Events] Section

-This section defines the actual subtitle events, including timestamps, subtitle content, and the style used.
+This section defines the actual subtitle events, including timestamps, subtitle content, and the styles used.

 ini